Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 Regarding points 1 and 2: Healthdata.be uses the package level as the main versioning mechanism.
 As a result, the conformance resources within the package are not individually versioned; they should be regarded as a consistent set.
 To identify the package version a conformance resource, its version number MAY be set to the package version.

 Regarding point 4: the life cycle of the underlying data model is not reflected directly in the version number of the conformance resources, but a change in de the underlying data could result in a change in one or more of the conformance resources.
-In this case, the normal SemVer rules will determine what happens; if some of the conformance resources need to be changed in a backwards-compatible way, a new patch release of the package should be made, if major functionality is added, a new minor version of the package should be released, etc. When a new version of the underlying data model reflects a fundamental change, the choice can be made to create a new package under a different name rather than a new version.
+In this case, the normal SemVer rules will determine what happens; if some of the conformance resources need to be changed in a backwards-compatible way, a new patch release of the package should be made.
+If major functionality is added, a new minor version of the package should be released, etc. When a new version of the underlying data model reflects a fundamental change, the choice can be made to create a new package under a different name rather than a new version.

 Version updates of conformance resources normally do not affect their canonical URI.
 Any resource that references another resource normally does so without a version indicator (uri|version).
 Instead, this is handled at the package level; reference targets either reside within the same package or in a versioned package that has been added as a dependency.